 1. Students with a pre-major GPA between a 2.85 and a 2.99 will qualify for an appeal.
 Students with a pre-major GPA lower than a 2.85 will NOT have the option to appeal and need to seek advising in the College of Letters and Science to select a new major.

-3. Pre-Comm transfer students who came to UCSB only needing ONE pre-major course will have the option to appeal ONLY if they earn a B- in that course.
+3. Pre-Comm transfer students who began at UCSB with only ONE pre-major course to complete will have the option to appeal ONLY if they earn a B- in that course (2.7 pre-major GPA).
 A grade of a C+ or lower does NOT grant them the same option.
-Transfer students with 2 courses left to take or more will be held to the standard 2.85 - 2.99 pre-major GPA appeal range.
+Transfer students who began at UCSB with 2 or more pre-comm courses to complete will be held to the standard 2.85 - 2.99 pre-major GPA appeal range.

-4. In order for a student to receive the option to appeal, they MUST come into the undergraduate advising office to fill out a change of major WHILE they are in their last pre-major course.
-The entire appeals process banks on the fact that your paperwork is on file in the undergraduate advising office.
+4. In order for a student to be notified of their option to appeal, they MUST have a Change of Major Petition on file with the advising office.
+This is typically done in the quarter that you are enrolled in your last pre-major course.
+Please see instructions for completing your Change of Major Petition in our Pre-Comm FAQ #11: https://www.comm.ucsb.edu/undergrad/faq/pre-comm The entire appeals process banks on the fact that your petition is on file in the undergraduate advising office.

 5. We will email specific instructions regarding the process students that we know are eligible to appeal (typically within one week of final grades coming out).
 It is the responsibility of each student to check their umail account regularly.
 After appeal notifications are sent out, students have one week to return their written appeal electronically.
 If a student does not appeal during the allotted time window, they will forfeit their opportunity altogether.
 We do not accept late appeals.